The Art and Beauty of Voting Power: Weighted committees and scoring rules

 For antiplurality rule ($s=1$) and three players ($n=3$), it turns out that there are only five different equivalence classes~-- namely those that correspond to reference weights of $\mathbf{\tilde w}=(1,0,0)$, $(1,1,0)$, $(1,1,1)$, $(2,1,1)$ and $(2,2,1)$.
 Any other distribution of weights among three players is structurally equivalent to one of these, i.e., leads to the same decisions after suitable relabeling (cf.\ \shortciteNP{Kurz/Mayer/Napel:2019:WCG}).
 Similarly, there are only six structurally different plurality committees for three players.
 The respective reference weights equal the five just listed for antiplurality rule in addition to $\mathbf{\tilde w}=(3,2,2)$.

 The numbers of structurally distinct $s$-scoring committees for $s=\sfrac{1}{2}$ (Borda) and, more pronouncedly, for $0<s<\sfrac{1}{2}$ or $\sfrac{1}{2}<s<1$ are much higher than those for $s=0$ and $s=1$.
-Exact values are not known for all $s$ yet, but \citeN{Mayer/Napel:2021:Scoring} have determined the numbers of equivalence classes for all $s$ that are integer multiples of $\sfrac{1}{20}$.
+Exact values have not been published for all $s$ yet, but \citeN{Mayer/Napel:2021:Scoring} provide the numbers of equivalence classes for all $s$ that are integer multiples of $\sfrac{1}{20}$.
 These numbers range up to 229 and exhibit an M-shaped pattern reproduced in Figure~\ref{fig:M-shape}.

 Knowing that a given weight distribution among three players structurally amounts to, say, $(2,1,1)$ can simplify the analysis of the respective committee: the distribution of voting power is as if weights were $(2,1,1)$.
 So are players' manipulation incentives, strategic voting equilibria, the scope for voting paradoxes, etc.